pavithra7369/asic/README.md

 ![image](https://github.com/pavithra7369/asic/assets/143084423/a296774b-3f68-4b6c-a2f0-a8cc4f064c02)

-## DAY 1 RTL DESIGN USING VERILOG WITH SKY130 TECHNOLOGY
+# DAY 1 RTL DESIGN USING VERILOG WITH SKY130 TECHNOLOGY

-# **Introduction to open-source simulator iverilog**
+## **Introduction to open-source simulator iverilog**
 __Simulator__
-   +simulator is a tool used for checking the design
+   + simulator is a tool used for checking the design

-   +RTL design is checked for adherence to the spec by simulating the design
+   + RTL design is checked for adherence to the spec by simulating the design

-   +Simulator is a tool used for simulating the design(iverilog is the simulator here)
+   + Simulator is a tool used for simulating the design(iverilog is the simulator here)

 __Design__
-   +Design is the actual verilog code or set of verilog codes which has the intended functionality to meet with required specifications
+   + Design is the actual verilog code or set of verilog codes which has the intended functionality to meet with required specifications

 __Testbench__
-     +Testbench is the setup to apply stimulus(test_vectors) to the design to check it's functionality and match it to spec
+     + Testbench is the setup to apply stimulus(test_vectors) to the design to check it's functionality and match it to spec

 __How Simulator Works?__
-   +Simulator looks for the change on input signals +Upon change to the input the output will be evaluated,no change in input-no change in output +Simulator is looking for change in the values of input.
+   + Simulator looks for the change on input signals
+   + Upon change to the input the output will be evaluated,no change in input-no change in output
+   + Simulator is looking for change in the values of input.

    ![WhatsApp Image 2023-09-02 at 16 29 45](https://github.com/pavithra7369/asic/assets/143084423/621d6e08-28d5-4e9e-9b27-99340d98eb39)